gehrj/vue-country-region-select/README.md

 ## Dependencies
 Being that these are Vue components you will need to use them inside of Vue.

-The Data for the countries and regions are being used from the country-region-data npm package.
+The Data for the countries and regions are originally taken from: https://www.npmjs.com/package/country-region-data However the data set is now located in this project and is available to be edited to suit more countries and regions as you need.
-It can be found here: https://www.npmjs.com/package/country-region-data

 ## Usage
 Here is a sample use case of how you would use vue-country-region-select in your vue project.
 You can alternatively store the data in a store somewhere.
 Country and Region values will be returned in their short code values by default.